bobmurdoch/shipshopper_sandbox/README.md

 ## What even is this?
 ShipShopper will be a package for PHP apps that will support address validation, quoting, and label purchases from various shipping carriers.
+The aim will be to return results that are in a single format where possible so that the differing details of each carriers' API implementations are not a concern for the user of the package.

 ## What is the status?
 The project is a work in progress.
 As of writing this readme, nothing is functional.